 David Rench is our Chief Financial Officer.
-On January 4, 2022, we and Mr. Rench entered into an Employment Agreement, effective as of November 1, 2021 (the "Rench Employment Agreement").
-Pursuant to the Rench Employment Agreement, Mr. Rench receives a base salary of \$240,000 per annum, subject to annual review, and shall also be eligible for an annual bonus of up to 75% of his base salary, to be determined at our sole discretion.
+On January 4, 2022, we and Mr. Rench entered into an Employment Agreement, effective as of November 1, 2021, as amended on September 25, 2023 (the "Rench Employment Agreement").

+Pursuant to the Rench Employment Agreement, Mr. Rench receives a base salary of \$350,000 per annum, subject to annual review, and shall also be eligible for an annual bonus of up to 75% of his base salary, to be determined at our sole discretion.
 The term of the Rench Employment Agreement ends on October 31, 2024, with automatic one (1) year extensions unless notice not to renew is given by either party at least 60 days prior to the relevant end date.

-The Rench Employment Agreement grants Mr. Rench an incentive award of 166,666 shares of Restricted Stock.
-The Restricted Stock will vest in accordance with the following schedule (pending an effective registration statement covering the resale of the shares of common stock comprising the stock award, which has yet to occur at the time of this filing):
+The Rench Employment Agreement granted Mr. Rench an incentive award of 166,666 shares of Restricted Stock.
+The Restricted Stock will vest in accordance with the following schedule: